Reggaeton

-It has evolved from dancehall and has been influenced by American hip hop, Latin American, and Caribbean music.
-Vocals include rapping and singing, typically in Spanish.

-Reggaeton is regarded as one of the most popular music genres in the Spanish-speaking Caribbean, including Puerto Rico, Panama, Dominican Republic, Cuba, Colombia, and Venezuela.
-Over the 2010s, the genre has seen increased popularity across Latin America, as well as acceptance within mainstream Western music.
+It has evolved from dancehall, with elements of hip hop, Latin American, and Caribbean music.
+Vocals include toasting/rapping and singing, typically in Spanish.
+Reggaeton is regarded as one of the most popular music genres in the Spanish-speaking Caribbean.
+By the 2010s, the genre had seen increased popularity across Latin America, as well as acceptance within mainstream Western music.

 Etymology

+There are several versions about the origin of the word reggaeton.
+El General's representative Michael Ellis is said to have originated the term, adding the -ton suffix to "make the word big."
+One of them states that the word reggaeton emerged in 1994 when Daddy Yankee mentioned it for the first time while freestyling on the mixtape "Playero 34."
+Another version suggests that it appeared the following year when DJ Erick released the album titled "Reggaetón Live Vol.1," abbreviating the words reggae and maratón (marathon).